SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 38. To test the ui application navigate to the wishlist application in the SAP Cloud Platform cockpit and launch the URL, you will see a new tab which shows Backend Product information, you may not see any ratings yet as this will be done in the next exercises

-## 6. Clean-up
-1. login to your SAP Cloud Platform Cockpit, navigate to your space and your applications
-2. Stop the java application, <SOME_RANDOM_NAME>furnitureshop-srv to free up some application runtime space for the next exercises